Workplace Culture & Solutions During our Hybrid Coming of Age

 Their purpose is not to replace humans.
 Quite the opposite, as the robots require humans to be effective, and the goal of sessions is to connect and enable collaboration.

 They can be used by ANYONE the business wants to safely teleport into the workspace.
 You can easily add as many users as you see fit.

 Telepresence robots are not toys or tech for the sake of tech.
 Human-centered design and full autonomy allow them to go with the grain and flow of your work to promote productivity and results.

-To strike a good balance: listen, learn, and apply solutions that connect the satisfaction and productivity of their people with larger business goals.
+To strike a good balance: listen, learn, and apply solutions that connect the satisfaction and productivity of people with larger business goals.